rust-lang/rustc-dev-guide/src/building/bootstrapping.md

 `CARGOFLAGS_NOT_BOOTSTRAP` work analogously to `RUSTFLAGS_BOOTSTRAP`.

 `RUSTC_EMIT` will cause `bootstrap` to pass `--emit` arguments on to `rustc`.
-You can specify which `--emit` formats which are used with a comma separated list prefixed with a crate name and `=`, for example: `rustc_arena=llvm-ir,asm`.
+You can specify which `--emit` formats are used with a comma separated list prefixed with a crate name and `=`, for example: `rustc_arena=llvm-ir,asm`.
 You can also substitute `*` for the crate name to apply it to all crates.
 You can combine multiple such specifiers by seperating them with semi-colons like `rustc_arena=llvm-ir,asm;rustc_span=asm;*=llvm-bc`.
-Currently `rustc` supports `asm`, `llvm-bc`, `llvm-ir`, `obj`, `metadata`, `link`, `dep-info`, and `mir` as `--emit` formats.
+Currently, `rustc` supports `asm`, `llvm-bc`, `llvm-ir`, `obj`, `metadata`, `link`, `dep-info`, and `mir` as `--emit` formats.
-The emitted files will be stored inside the `emit` directory in the target specific build directory.
+The emitted files will be stored inside the `emit` directory in the target-specific build directory.
-`RUSTC_EMIT` will not cause `bootstrap` to rebuild any crates so you may need to modify one of the source files of the crates you're interested in.
+`RUSTC_EMIT` will not cause `bootstrap` to rebuild any crates, so you may need to modify one of the source files of the crates you're interested in.

 `--test-args` will pass arguments through to the test runner.
 For `tests/ui`, this is